 For all of the individuals and agents of groups, one of the eight gates is selected as a final goal at random.
 Starting from initial positions, agents walk around the terminal and eventually proceed to the gate.
 A random event generator may trigger agents to visit the nearest restroom.
 When agents pass by schedule boards and shops, they may be attracted to some of the places.
-RVO2 Library [22] was used to generate lowlevel collision-free steering decisions.
+RVO2 Library [22] was used to generate low-level collision-free steering decisions.

-5.2 Simulation Condition
+5.2.
+Simulation Condition

 To test the degree of realism afforded by our model, we generated a number of 30-second animations in the four conditions summarized in Table 4.
-We varied whether μ -coordination was included in the simulation, and the kind of Mcoordination strategies employed.
-When no μ coordination is used, the groups just proceeded to the M-coordination plan once a sub-goal is introduced.
-In CDT and C μ DT, the groups always chose commonly used detour-together strategy [14, 21], and in the CM and C μ M condition, our four Macro-coordination plans described in Section 4.1 were employed.
+We varied whether μ -coordination was included in the simulation, and the kind of M-coordination strategies employed.
+When no μ -coordination plan once a sub-goal is introduced.
+In CDT and C μ DT, the groups always chose commonly used detour-together strategy [14,21], and in the CM and C μ M condition, our four M acro-coordination plans described in Section 4.1 were employed.